Probate Q&A Series

 Step 1: Conduct a Thorough Search

 Start by interviewing the decedent’s close family members and friends.
 Ask about the will’s possible location – home offices, personal safes, filing cabinets or safety deposit boxes at banks.
-Check the Register of Deeds office in the county where the decedent lived for a recorded copy.
+Check the Clerk of Superior Court’s office in the county where the decedent lived for any will deposited for safekeeping.
 If an attorney prepared the will, ask that law firm for any retained originals or copies.
 Digital searches of the decedent’s computer files and email accounts can reveal scanned copies.

 Step 2: Gather Secondary Evidence